delasign/swiftui-starter-project/README.md

 5. <a href="https://www.delasign.com/blog/how-to-show-or-hide-the-swift-preview-canvas/?utm=swiftui-starter-project">How to show or hide the XCode Preview Canvas 🔗</a>
 6. <a href="https://www.delasign.com/blog/how-to-check-if-code-is-running-in-an-xcode-preview-in-swift/?utm=swiftui-starter-project">How to check if code is running in an XCode Preview in Swift 🔗</a>

+## Scene Phases

+1. <a href="https://delasign.com/blog/how-to-execute-functions-when-a-user-quits-a-swiftui-app/?utm=swiftui-starter-project">How to execute functions when a user quits a SwiftUI app 🔗</a>
+2. <a href="https://delasign.com/blog/how-to-interrupt-delay-or-stop-a-macos-swiftui-app-from-terminating/?utm=swiftui-starter-project">How to interrupt, delay or stop a MacOS SwiftUI App from terminating 🔗</a>

 ## Errors
 1. <a href="https://www.delasign.com/blog/how-to-resolve-the-declaration-name-is-not-covered-by-macro-error/?utm=swiftui-starter-project">How to resolve the "Declaration name is not covered by macro" error 🔗</a>
 2. <a href="https://www.delasign.com/blog/how-to-resolve-fatal-error-in-environment-objects-in-swift-previews/?utm=swiftui-starter-project">How to resolve "Fatal Error in Environment+Objects" in XCode Previews 🔗</a>